 - Final Probation: After at least one quarter of probation, a recommendation of final probation will be issued if a student has a cumulative or quarterly GPA less than 3.0 or has not met performance expectations for three consecutive quarters.

 - Drop: After at least one quarter of final probation, HCDE may recommend a student be dropped from the program if performance expectations remain deficient.
-If the Graduate School approves the decision, the student will be immediately dropped from the University of Washington.
+If the Graduate School approves the decision, the student will be immediately dropped from the HCDE PhD program.

 An action of "Warn" will not appear on the student's permanent record/transcript.
 Only actions of "Probation," "Final Probation," and "Drop" will appear on the student's permanent record.
 "Final Probation," and "Drop" will appear on the student's transcript.